Help future generations through the power of medical research

 “I give devise and bequeath to Gallipoli Medical Research Foundation Ltd, ACN 077 750693 (Insert the whole of / or the amount of $ / or specify percentage / or the residue) of my estate of whatsoever nature or kind and wheresoever situated to be applied for the purposes of conducting medical research at Gallipoli Medical Research Foundation.
 And I direct that the receipt of the Secretary of Gallipoli Medical Research Foundation shall be a full and sufficient discharge to my Executor for the bequest which is to be applied to the general purposes of the Foundation”.

-While you can create a Will on your own, we recommend seeking the advice and instruction of professionals like GMRF Discovery Partner, Thynne + Macartney.
+When creating an updating your Will, we recommend seeking the advice and instruction of professionals like GMRF Discovery Partner, Thynne + Macartney.

 We recommend providing for your loved ones and dependents first.